PyAutoLens can reconstruct the light of a strongly lensed source-galaxy using a pixel-grid, using a process

 appears, with multiple rings and clumps of light:

 To fit this image with an

-To reconstruct the source using a pixel-grid, we simply pass it the
+To reconstruct the source on a pixel-grid, called a mesh, we simply pass it the

 Regularization scheme which applies a smoothness prior on the source reconstruction.

 Below, we use a

 Rectangular mesh with resolution 40 x 40 and a

 pixelization = al.Pixelization( mesh=al.mesh.Rectangular(shape=(40, 40)), regularization=al.reg.Constant(coefficient=1.0), ) source_galaxy = al.Galaxy( redshift=1.0, pixelization=pixelization )